donShakespeare/twQuickButtons/README.md

     tags: "h1, h2, h3, h4, h5, h6, code:code, pre, blockquote", //tag_name:icon_to_use
     sample_text: "TEXT",
     replaceNameWithIcon: true, //this will have only icon, no text
-    loadCSS: 1, //loads a small inline CSS rule to make the buttons smaller
+    loadCSS: 1, //loads a small inline CSS rule to make the buttons thicker
     tooltip: 'Insert ' //set to 0 to disable (will resolve to Insert <tagname>) },
   //the above settings are not required